K4liber/quantum_entanglement/README.md

 ## 5. Recommended materials for the research continuation

-In the article "Quantum Confusions, Cleared Up (or so I hope)"[6] we can learn how an instrumental approach can be used to investigate some commonly made claims about interpretations of quantum mechanics, especially those that pertain questions of locality.
+In the article "Quantum Confusions, Cleared Up (or so I hope)"[7] we can learn how an instrumental approach can be used to investigate some commonly made claims about interpretations of quantum mechanics, especially those that pertain questions of locality.

-In the book "The Cellular Automaton Interpretation of Quantum Mechanics"[7] example models are displayed that are classical in essence, but can be analysed by the use of quantum techniques.
+In the book "The Cellular Automaton Interpretation of Quantum Mechanics"[8] example models are displayed that are classical in essence, but can be analysed by the use of quantum techniques.
 Author argues that even the Standard Model, together with gravitational interactions, might be viewed as a quantum mechanical approach to analyse a system that could be classical at its core.

+In the article "A Toy Model for Local and Deterministic Wave-function Collapse"[9] a local, deterministic toy model for quantum mechanics is introduced and discussed.
+It is demonstrated that, when averaged over the hidden variables, the model produces the same predictions as quantum mechanics.

 ## 6. Bibliography